AI Tools for Students and Productivity – My Step-by-Step Guide 🚀

 QuillBot

-- Perfect for paraphrasing.
-Let’s say you read something in a textbook but don’t want to copy-paste—it rewrites it in a clean way.
+- Mmmm, Quillbot is Perfect for paraphrasing.
+Let’s say you read something in a textbook but don’t want to copy and paste it rewrites it in a clean way.
 I tested this side by side with Grammarly, and honestly, QuillBot is better for rewriting while Grammarly is better for polishing.

 - Official site: QuillBot